AkramiSalah/Vanguard-service-toggle-script/readme.md

 ## Why Use This

-Vanguard is a kernel-level anti-cheat system that introduces several security concerns.
-When a program operates at the kernel level, any vulnerability in that program can potentially expose your entire system.
-If exploited, such vulnerabilities can lead to serious security breaches.
+Vanguard is a kernel-level anti-cheat system that can introduce several security concerns.
+When a program operates at the kernel level, any vulnerability in that program can potentially expose your entire system to risks such as unauthorized access or malware exploitation.
+If exploited, these vulnerabilities can lead to serious security breaches.

-By allowing the Vanguard process to run only when playing Valorant/LoL or any other game that uses vanguard, you minimize the time your system is at risk.
-This approach helps maintain better security while enjoying your favorite games. this is not as secure as not playing these games at all, but it is a little better.
+By allowing the Vanguard process to run only when playing Valorant, League of Legends, or any other game that uses Vanguard, you minimize the time your system is at risk.
+While this approach is not as secure as completely avoiding these games, it does help maintain better security when not playing.